 Left alone, Isabel entered the inn.
 As the door closed behind her, she paused while she became accustomed to the dimness of the inn’s common room.
 Presently, a woman approached her.
 “You just arrived in the black coach?” the woman said.
 “I’m sorry, I believe your driver made a mistake.
 This is a simple inn.
 We’ve no private rooms.”

 Isabel looked around and realized the patrons of the inn were clearly rustics.
 Their clothing announced their status.
 She looked down and realized her finally woven cloak with its fur collar announce her as a member of the aristocracy.
 “Oh, that won’t be necessary.
 My stop will be short.
-I’ll be continuing on to the Chateau Malfait shortly.”
+I’ll be continuing on to the Chateau Malfait presently.”

 Immediately, the patrons nearest Isabel stopped their eating and drinking.
 Then, like a gentle wave the silence washed over the rest of the room.
 Isabel felt her face burn.
 She had to say something quickly.
 Being so close to the chateau, some of these rustics might very well work the Comte’s lands.
 If she didn’t announce herself it could prove very awkward at some future time.